-One or more entities managed by OrbiMed, an affiliate of one of our directors, are expected to purchase \$35.0 million of our common stock in a concurrent private placement exempt from the registration requirements of the Securities Act at a price per share equal to the public offering price in this offering.
-Based on an assumed public offering price of \$26.76 per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on September 28, 2020, this would be 1,307,922 shares.
+One or more entities managed by OrbiMed, an affiliate of one of our directors, have agreed to purchase \$35.0 million of our common stock in a concurrent private placement exempt from the registration requirements of the Securities Act at a price per share equal to the public offering price in this offering.
+Based on the public offering price of \$25.00 per share, these entities will purchase 1,400,000 shares.
 We will receive the full proceeds and will not pay any underwriting discounts or commissions with respect to the shares that are sold in the concurrent private placement.
 The concurrent private placement is contingent on the closing of this offering and the satisfaction of certain other customary conditions.
 However, this offering is not contingent on the consummation of the concurrent private placement.
-In connection with the concurrent private placement, we will enter into a securities purchase agreement and grant certain customary registration rights pursuant to a registration rights agreement.
+In connection with the concurrent private placement, we entered into a securities purchase agreement and granted certain customary registration rights pursuant to a registration rights agreement.